 Let it snow!

 Wolf Creek Ski Area – Colorado Family Ski Vacation

 November 16, 2021 through April 11, 2022.
 Lifts are normally open to the public from 8:30 a.m. to 4:00 p.m; however, there are periods of time when this schedule does not apply.

 Wolf Creek has 1,600 acres in the Rio Grande National Forest.
 Wolf Creek has a great variety of terrain with 20% of beginner, 35% of intermediate, 25% of advanced and 20% of expert.

 What family-friendly amenities does your resort offer?

-With Wolf Creek being family owned and operated, we are conscious of making things easier for families.
+With Wolf Creek being family-owned and operated, we are conscious of making things easier for families.
 Wolf Creek has ticket and lesson sales in one central location.
 Children ages 5-8 who participate in ski school, have their own special building where everything they need.
-The Wolf Pup Building (children’s ski school) has rentals, lesson area, lifts, dining area with chef, and restrooms all in one convenient location.
+The Wolf Pup Building (children’s ski school) has rentals, lesson area, lifts, a dining area with chef, and restrooms all in one convenient location.

 The Base Camp Building located next to the Raven Lift is where families can bring up picnic lunches and enjoy a spacious, open atmosphere and large outside deck.
 Families often use this lodge as a meeting point.

-Wolf Creek offers free shuttle service to compliment the free paved parking.
+Wolf Creek offers free shuttle service to complement the free paved parking.
 Families are picked up and dropped off by the Ticket Office and returned to their cars at the end of the day free of charge.